lenavoigt/hansken-metrics/README.md

 1. Create a configuration file `environment_config.py` file for Hansken's Python API access to your Hansken context.
 2. *(Optionally)* Select the plugins that should be enabled in your metric collection run.
 Per default, all currently supported plugins are enabled.

-These steps are detailed below.
+These steps are detailed below. *Note: The provided commands use Unix-style syntax.
+If you're using Windows, please perform the steps analogously.*

 ## Virtual Environment Setup and Dependency Installation